 Most of us think it's right that we should welcome people running from war, just like we were welcomed by people in other countries in the past.
 This is what we work on.
-We are completely transparent about where our funding comes from and every year we publish this information on our website.
-Certain politicians are attacking us because they need to keep blaming people who migrate for the problems that they have failed to solve like high living costs and low wages.
+We are completely transparent about where our funding comes from, and every year we publish this information on our website.
+Certain politicians are attacking us because they win votes by blaming people who migrate for problems like high living costs.

-Example 2: truth sandwich that can work as a response to a wide range of attacks, (e.g. accusations of political bias, foreign influence, corruption or wasting public funds) where the motivation of your opponents is to deflect attention from corruption.
+Example 2: a truth sandwich that can work as a response to a range of attacks where the motivation of your opponents is to deflect attention from corruption.

-Most of us want our elected representatives to use our contributions to fund the things we rely on like good quality hospitals and schools, pensions that let us live in dignity, and rent and energy prices we can afford.
+Most of us want our elected representatives to use our contributions to fund the things we rely on, like good quality hospitals and schools, pensions that let us live in dignity, and rent and energy prices we can afford.

-But some politicians are using their position to pocket our resources or to make their friends rich instead of working for ordinary people.
+But a tiny number of politicians are using their position to profit themselves.
 And when we call them out for this, they attack us so that people will look at us instead of them.